 There are opportunities to earn additional points built into the course.
-Please review the appropriately labeled folder in Blackboard for details.
+Please review the appropriate folder in Canvas for details.
 Opportunities are designed to enhance your learning in this course, your professional identity as a counselor, or to assist in your preparation for work and examination as a clinical mental health counselor.